In the beginning…

 Musana empowers the community of Iganga in Uganda to “be the change” by creating sustainable enterprises that break the cycle of dependency and build capacity for transformation.
 Led and envisioned by locals, our income generating social enterprises meet a need in the community within the following areas:

-Education– Musana Nursery and Primary School educates more than 1,200 children and young adults, grooming them to be Ugandan’s next generation of transformational leaders!
+Education– Musana’s schools educate more than 2,000 children and young adults, grooming them to be Uganda’s next generation of transformational leaders!

 Health– With the best facilities in the area, Musana Community Health Center provides services in dental, pediatrics, immunization, laboratory testing, maternity, family planning, blood transfusions and minor surgeries.

-Skill Development– Musana’s guesthouse, restaurant, bakery, tailoring, knitting, and embroidery projects supply a community demand while acting as training centers for vulnerable men and women enabling them to provide for themselves and their families.
+Skill Development– Musana’s guesthouse, restaurant, and merchandise production center supply a community demand while acting as training centers for vulnerable men and women, enabling them to provide for themselves and their families.

 In a virtuous circle, all profits from the enterprises are invested back into the community through education, health, and economic development initiatives that include school scholarships, community workshops, medical assistance, microloans, and more skills training for the most vulnerable.